linkorb/php-conventions/controllers.md

 ### Controller and action name.

-* Classnames MUST be declared in StudlyCaps.
+* Class names MUST be declared in StudlyCaps.
 E.g. `CardEntity`
-* Classnames for controllers MUST suffix with `Controller`.
+* Class names for controllers MUST suffix with `Controller`.
 Same goes for services, entities and repositories.
 E.g. `CardEntityController`
 * Class constants MUST be declared in uppercase snake case.
 E.g. `UPPERCASE_SNAKE_CASE`
 * Method names MUST be declared in camelCase.
-* Controller classnames and file name MUST always correspond.
+* Controller class names and file name MUST always correspond.
 * Each class public Action must suffix with Action.
 E.g. `indexAction()`
 * Try to implement Type Hinting for methods.
 * Instead of putting too many controller functions in one class, split them into modules, entities, etc.
-* When using repositories, create a seperate function to find an entity by a field name and value, for example:
+* When using repositories, create a separate function to find an entity by a field name and value, for example:
    ```php

         $userRepository->findByUsername($username);